-We owe a great debt to Bess Jamieson of Pointataing, Walls, Shetland for her vision in collecting historic Shetland textiles and commissioning faithfully produced replicas of certain styles and garments.
-Her knowledge of the care of textiles is second to none and we have her to thank for the excellent way the collection is stored and documented as it was handed over to the new Trustees in 2012.
+We owe a great debt to the late Bess Jamieson of Pointataing, Walls, Shetland for her vision in collecting historic Shetland textiles and commissioning faithfully produced replicas of certain styles and garments.
+Her knowledge of the care of textiles was second to none and we have her to thank for the excellent way the collection is stored and documented as it was handed over to the new Trustees in 2012.

 Our Collection we believe has a significance far beyond the perimeter of the Shetland Islands.
 Shetland textiles are world renowned.
 The development of Fair Isle knitting and the production of fine lace holds a fascination worldwide and has been copied many times.